SaltyCharles/event_driven_infrastructure/README.rst

 ``srv.pillar.slack``
 --------------------

-Replace the slack api_key with one of your own:
+Replace the slack api_key with one of your own

 ::

     api_key: xoxp-xxxxxxxxxx-xxxxxxxxxx-xxxxxxxxxx-xxxxx

 ``srv.pillar.top``